Lab Guide: Using the Ansible Development Environment tool

 -

-Install the collection dependencies by running the following command in the VS Code terminal.
+Install the collection dependencies by running the following command.
 This will install your collection and its dependencies into the virtual environment.

 Notice the